ReorientDiff: Diffusion Model based Reorientation for Object Manipulation: Introduction

-In this paper, we propose ReorientDiff, a diffusion model-based reorientation pose generation pipeline for solving the task proposed by~\cite{wada2022reorientbot} for picking objects from a cluttered pile and placing it in the target pose specified through language descriptions.
-The core idea of our approach is to visualize the feasible intermediate poses as distributions.
-Such a distribution can be captured by a diffusion model and will be conditioned on the object's current and target pose, or in a more general multi-object scenario, on the pile of pickable objects and the occupancy of the target location.
-Note that diffusion models have also been successfully used for motion planning~\cite{janner2022diffuser, ajay2022conditional}, grasp planning~\cite{urain2022se}, and object rearrangement~\cite{liu2022structdiffusion} applications.
+In this paper, we introduce ReorientDiff, a diffusion model based \emph{generative} method to restructure the reorientation pose generation pipeline as a conditional distribution learning problem.
+Such a method enables us to directly sample feasible reorientation poses without rejection sampling, thus improving \emph{scalability}.
+Our contributions can be summarized as follows:

+\textbf{Learning a distribution of intermediate poses:} For a given pile of objects, a target object, and its target placement location, we formulate a conditional distribution of feasible intermediate poses.
+As compared to rejection sampling using random prior, our approach aims at providing a learned prior to efficiently sample high-quality reorientation poses.
+Leveraging the multi-modality of diffusion models, this distribution encompasses all poses reachable from both the current pose and the target pose.

+\textbf{Flexibly sampling based on possible grasp poses:} It is necessary to make sure that the grasp poses w.r.t. object is constant during one pick-place transition.
+To achieve this, we flexibly sample intermediate poses from the learned distribution based on feasible grasp poses using classifier guidance via pre-trained success classifiers~\cite{mousavian20196dof, wada2022reorientbot}.
+Such models implicitly refine sampled pose and operate individually for both transitions during reorientation.
+Hence, the learned distribution can be used for any possible grasp pose based on kino-dynamic feasibility directly at inference.

+\textbf{Representing target placement location via natural language:} We leverage CLIP~\cite{radford2021learning} to generate information embeddings from visual input and task descriptions in natural language.
+We further use these embeddings as conditions for learning the conditional distribution.
+While this has been explored in recent literature~\cite{shridhar2022cliport}, we see this as a substantial improvement over the baseline.

-To enable interaction using natural language directly, we use pre-trained CLIP embeddings with an object segmentation model to structure object selection, pose prediction, and target object segmentation networks for the task.
-Considering the intermediate features as a generic scene and target representation in reduced dimensionality, the diffusion model samples reorientation poses conditioned on such features, which are further implicitly refined by a feasibility-score-based discriminator similar to the models used by~\cite{mousavian20196dof, wada2022reorientbot}.
-We combine a generic classifier-free conditional sampling~\cite{ho2022classifier} with classifier-guided sampling~\cite{dhariwal2021diffusion} to sample from diffusion models.
-For the tasks, we consider reorientation of objects in the YCB dataset~\cite{calli2015ycb} that are feasible for suction grippers.
-For each selected object, we choose target locations on multiple shelf levels and four possible target orientations.
-Our method samples reorientation poses in continuous space without any discretization or candidate pose selection and reaches a cumulative success rate of $96.5$\% as evaluated on selected individual objects.
+In the proposed approach, we combine a generic classifier-free conditional sampling~\cite{ho2022classifier} with classifier-guided sampling~\cite{dhariwal2021diffusion} to sample from diffusion models.
+To validate the performance of ReorientDiff, we consider reorientation of objects in the YCB dataset~\cite{calli2015ycb} that are feasible for suction grippers.
+For each selected object, we choose suitable locations on multiple shelf levels and target orientations.